Skip to main content

 • have chronic, intractable (has not responded to medication) nausea and vomiting

-The discussion guide is intended to help you have a conversation with your doctor about Enterra Therapy and whether it might be right for you.
+This discussion guide will help you start a conversation with your provider about your experiences with chronic nausea and vomiting due to gastroparesis and treatment options–including Enterra Therapy– and whether it might be right for you.

 Monday through Friday